reflow-project/Node-red/README.md

 (named as `init_<instance's name>.json`, for ex. `init_reflow-demo.dyne.org.json`) so not to have to create it again.

 ### Screenshots
+(Please note: the screenshots are not regularly updated, they are used to give an idea of the system).

 The following screenshot shows the tab in Node-red where the HTTP endpoints are defined that encapsulate the GraphQL calls to Bonfire.
 These endpoints are called by the script `doFlow.sh` to enter the simple flow described above in Bonfire.

 ![Node-red tab with endpoints](/screenshots/endpoints.png?raw=true "Node-red tab with endpoints")